 There is an ISPA Board consisting of councillors from Babergh, Mid Suffolk and Suffolk Coastal District Councils, Ipswich Borough Council and Suffolk County Council which is a key vehicle for cross boundary planning in the ISPA.
 The Board is supported by an officer group made up of key officers from the constituent authorities.

 The Statement of Common Ground will be refined to add further clarity to the specific approach on an on-going basis.
 It is intended that the Statement of Common Ground will be signed prior to the submission of each Local Plan for Examination.
-This version has been signed prior to the submission of the Suffolk Coastal Local Plan for Examination on 29 March 2019.
+This version has been signed prior to accompany the publication of the Ipswich Final Draft Local Plan (January 2020).

 The terms of reference of the ISPA Board are shown below:

 The revised Terms of Reference refers to preparing Statement(s) of Common Ground to support Local Plan making and monitoring.
 The Statement of Common Ground has now been prepared, agreed and signed on behalf of the constituent authorities.